Teams, tales and tips – a guide to the local game

 ICT rose from the Third Division in 1996 and from the Second in 2000, the same year the club achieved nationwide fame thanks to a 3-1 Scottish Cup win over Celtic in Glasgow – and thanks to the headline it inspired in the next day’s Sun newspaper, Super Cally Go Ballistic…

 Back in 1994, the other league place went to Ross County, local rivals from Dingwall 25km away.
 Thus was born Scotland’s own El Clásico, the Highland Derby of El Kessocko nicknamed after the bridge that links its two rivals across the firth.
-Set where the River Ness empties from the famous Loch of the same name, Britain’s northernmost top-flight local has been a Premiership fixture since 2012.
+Set where the River Ness empties from the famous Loch of the same name, Britain’s northernmost top-flight local has been a Premiership fixture for every season but one since 2012.

 Finally, another club as well as Caledonian and Thistle were formed in Inverness in 1885: Clachnacuddin.
 Winners of the Highland League as many times as Caledonian, the Lilywhites remain fifth flight and based at Grant Street Park, close to the former Telford Street ground of the 18-time Highland champions.